OlgaRomanova0709/D3.js_DataJournalism/README.md

 ![scatter](Images/final.png)

 I placed labels in our scatter plot and gave them click events so that users can decide which data to display.
 I animated the transitions for our circles' locations as well as the range of our axes.
-It was done for three risk factors (Obesety, Smoking and Lacking Healthcare) for each axis.
-And I made a choice of x parameter (In Poverty, Age(Median) and Household Income (Median)).
+The interactive graph was plotted for three health risk factors (Obesety, Smoking and Lacking Healthcare) in dependence on one the parameters for axis x (In Poverty, Age(Median) and Household Income (Median).
+You can select the x parameter of interest by clicking on it.
 Finaly, there are 6 plots with incorporated d3-tips (I use `d3-tip.js` plugin developed by [Justin Palmer](https://github.com/Caged))

 I used `python -m http.server` to run the visualization.
 This will host the page at `localhost:8000` in my web browser.